Is The Cost Of Grad School Worth It

 Before committing to graduate school, it’s important to consider whether the investment aligns with your career goals and financial situation.
 While some graduate degrees lead to higher earnings, others may not provide a significant return on investment.

-• STEM and Business Degrees: Fields like engineering, computer science, and finance often provide a strong return on investment, with median salaries exceeding $90,000 per year.
+• STEM and Business Degrees: Programs in engineering, computer science, and business often provide a strong ROI, with median salaries exceeding $90,000–$110,000 per year.

-• Law and Medicine: Professional degrees can lead to six-figure salaries but often require six-figure debt loads.
+• Law and Medicine: Professional degrees frequently lead to six-figure incomes but also six-figure debt loads.

-“On average, master’s degree holders earn about $17,000 more per year than those with only a bachelor’s degree.
-However, the earnings premium varies significantly by field.” — Bureau of Labor Statistics
+“On average, master’s degree holders earn about $17,000 more per year than those with only a bachelor’s degree, though the earnings gap varies sharply by field.” — Bureau of Labor Statistics (BLS)

 5. Borrowing Strategically to Avoid Overwhelming Debt